Saadaoui-Forkan/Bookly/readme.md

 - Managing images with Cloudinary.
 - Using Redux Toolkit for state management.

-I am pleased to share a project demo video available at [the link](https://www.youtube.com/watch?v=H9IEJoS_b64)
+I am pleased to share a project demo video available at [the link](https://www.youtube.com/watch?v=H9IEJoS_b64) and a live demo accessible [here](https://bookly-zeta.vercel.app).
 ***

 ## Overview